-OFOTION A OFNEDAL INFORMATION SECTION 1: GENERAL INFORMATION Institution: Date of Submission to BOR Office: Most Recent NEASC Institutional Accreditation Action and Date: Program Characteristics Program Credit Distribution Name of Program: # Cr in Program Core Courses: Degree: Title of Award (e.g. Master of Arts) # Cr of Electives in the Field: Certificate: (specify type and level) # Cr of Free Electives: Anticipated Program Initiation Date: # Cr Special Requirements (include internship, etc.): Anticipated Date of First Graduation: Total # Cr in the Program (sum of all #Cr above): Modality of Program: On ground Online Combined From "Total # Cr in the Program" above, enter #Cr that are If "Combined", % of fully online courses? part of/belong in an already approved program(s) at the institution: Total # Cr the Institution Requires to Award the Credential (i.e. include program credits, GenEd, other): institution.
-Licensure and Approxitation 31 11 3 3 Licensure and Accreditation Suggested CIP Code No. (optional) Title of CIP Code CIP Year: 2000 or 2010 If establishment of the new program is concurrent with discontin , , , , Program Discontinued: CIP: DHE# (if availa ble): Accreditation Date: Phase Out Period Date of Program Termination Institution's Unit (e.g. School of Business) and Location (e.g. main of campus) Offering the Program: Other Program Accreditation: If seeking specialized/professional/other accreditation, If program prepares graduates eligibility to state/profes · (As applicable, the documentation in this request should addresses the e standards of the identified accrediting body or licensing agency) Institutional Contact for this Proposal: Title: e-mail: DOD DEWEN OTATIO BOR REVIEW STATUS (For Office Use Only - please leave blank) BOR Sequence Number (to be assigned):

-Approved 2010 CIP Code No. Title of CIP Code

-Log of BOR Steps Towards Program Approval:

-Nature and Resolution number for BOR Approval:
+SECTION 1: GENERAL INFORMATION Institution: Date of Submission to BOR Office: Most Recent NEASC Institutional Accreditation Action and Date: Program Characteristics Program Credit Distribution Name of Program: # Cr in Program Core Courses: Degree: Title of Award (e.g. Master of Arts) # Cr of Electives in the Field: Certificate: (specify type and level) # Cr of Free Electives: Anticipated Program Initiation Date: # Cr Special Requirements (include internship, etc.): Anticipated Date of First Graduation: Total # Cr in the Program (sum of all #Cr above): Modality of Program: On ground Online Combined From "Total # Cr in the Program" above, enter #Cr that are If "Combined", % of fully online courses? part of/belong in an already approved program(s) at the Total # Cr the Institution Requires to Award the Credential (i.e. institution: include program credits, GenEd, other): Licensure and Accreditation Suggested CIP Code No. (optional) Title of CIP Code CIP Year: 2000 or 2010 If establishment of the new program is concurrent with discontine uation of related program(s), please list for each program: Program Discontinued: CIP: DHE# (if availa ble): Accreditation Date: Phase Out Period Date of Program Termination Institution's Unit (e.g. School of Business) and Location (e.g. main of campus) Offering the Program: Other Program Accreditation: If seeking specialized/professional/other accreditation, If program prepares graduates eligibility to state/profess (As applicable, the documentation in this request should addresses the e standards of the identified accrediting body or licensing agency) Institutional Contact for this Proposal: itle: Tel.: e-mail: BOR REVIEW STATUS (For Office Use Only - please leave blank) BOR Sequence Number (to be assigned): Approved 2010 CIP Code No. 1 Title of CIP Code Log of BOR Steps Towards Program Approval: Nature and Resolution number for BOR Approval: Dat e of Approval: